rsmaxwell/mqtt-rpc-go/README.md

 *MQTT* requires a broker process to be running to which clients connect.
 In the case of mqtt-rpc there is one client (*Responder*) which listens to a well known topic, and sends replies to a reply_topic, the name of which was contained in the original request.
 There may be many *Requester* clients which send requests, and wait for a reply.  *Requester* clients can only make requests which are supported by the *Responder*.

 The *MQTT* broker used in this app is **Mosquitto** for the broker.
-Connections to the *MQTT* broker, which will be exposed to the internet, need to be appropiatly securd
+Connections to the *MQTT* broker, which will be exposed to the internet, need to be appropiatly secured

 # Windows Setup